esl/MongooseIM/doc/operation-and-maintenance/Logging-&-monitoring.md

 ## Logs

 We strongly recommend storing logs in one centralized place when working in a clustered environment.
-MongooseIM uses the standard OTP logging framework: [Logger](Logger).
+MongooseIM uses the standard OTP logging framework: [Logger][Logger].
 Its handlers can be replaced and customised, according to Logger's documentation.

 ### Syslog integration